cpadilla/christofer-rocks/src/blog/2021/11/6/Squid-Game-and-Do-It-To-It.md

 A few days later, I came back to this TikTok, honestly to find the cricket comment which had kept me amused the past few days.
 I also wanted to find the song but it was funny to me that this was almost a secondary reason.

 I found it easily enough on YouTube, where I could hear the full studio quality of it.
 I was very impressed with it.
 The production on it was very clean.
-Especially on the intro; if you recognize the original track from the show, you'll notice the slight stutter's Zedd introduces to the vocalizations that really elevate it to a proper EDM intro.
+Especially on the intro; if you recognize the original track from the show, you'll notice the slight stutters Zedd introduces to the vocalizations that really elevate it to a proper EDM intro.

 That's it.
 It's a catchy song. 🦗🦟🦗🦟